List of The Adventures of Tintin characters: Gibbons

 Mr. W.R.
 Gibbons is an American steel trader in The Blue Lotus.
 Gibbons is portrayed as an overweight, loud-mouthed, racist bigot.
 He is rude and abusive to a Chinese rickshaw driver, prompting Tintin to intercede.
 Gibbons also physically assaults a Chinese waiter at the "Occidental Private Club".
 He reports Tintin to the Japanese authorities in retaliation only to be arrested as a liar when his information is found inaccurate.
 He is a friend of the Shanghai police chief Dawson who arranges for Gibbons to be released in return for expelling Tintin from the International Settlement into Japanese hands.

 In the unfinished adventure Tintin and Alph-Art, Haddock and Tintin visit Bianca Castafiore at an island villa.
 There they meet a number of guests, including Mr. Gibbons; "He's in import-export", Castafiore says.

 Not to be confused with another Gibbons, who is an American criminal worker affiliated with Al Capone and appears only in Tintin in the Congo.

 The gunrunner

 The gunrunner, who appears in Cigars of the Pharaoh, is an arms trafficker who rescues Tintin from a storm at sea, then turns him over to his enemies when Tintin discovers his weapons of contraband.
 After he and his men learn that Thomson and Thompson are about to board his ship, he escapes.

 He is based on the real life French gunrunner Henry de Monfreid, a writer and adventurer whom Hergé initially admired.
 When Hergé learnt that Monfreid was providing guns for war, his attitude about him changed.

-Hans Boehm
+General Haranochi

-Hans Boehm, who appears briefly in Flight 714 to Sydney, is one of the pilots and hijackers of that flight.
-Rastapopoulos planned to eliminate him and the other conspirators.
+General Haranochi is a villain in The Blue Lotus.
+He resembles former Japanese prime minister Hideki Tojo.